jasb3110/COVIDPERU/README.md

 # To Multivariate Analysis on to R

-Finally, I would show principal outcomes.Principal component analysis, cluster and ordicluster.
+Finally, I would show principal outcomes.
+I have focus on Principal component analysis, cluster and ordicluster.